Good seedlings = a rich harvest

 The farmers receive guidance from an innovation consultant of the Green Innovation Centre, who visits the group once a week.
 “He first walks around our fields checking everything thoroughly”, says Laxmi.
 “Then at the meeting afterwards, he gives us lots of useful advice about seeds and seedlings, cultivation methods… and the next steps we have to take”.

 Something else is also going to change in future: in the past, the Wakalwadi farmers always bought their seed potatoes from traders; but from now on, they’ll reserve part of their potato crop for the next season, giving them more planting area than they had in the previous season.
 Goraksh Shivaji Pavle, also a member of the Farmers’ Association, is convinced that the concept will work: “Now we’re saving a lot of money and we don’t depend as much on the traders”.

 The farmers’ group has meanwhile established a common fund to which members regularly contribute to finance investments for the group.
 “I’m sure that this project will change our lives.
 Not just for us 20 farmers, but for the whole village”, says Sanjay Chowdary.

 The farmer group of Hosahalli

-“The consultants of the Green Innovation Center are the force that brought us together,” says Chiddananda Gangappa.
-Together with other farmers of Hosahalli, he has voted to set up a local farmer group, which will cooperate with the Green Innovation Center in the future.
+“The team members implementing the Green Innovation Centre project bind us together,” explains Chiddananda Gangappa.
+Together with farmers from Hosahalli, he has vowed to set up a farmer group, which will implement best practices imbibed from the Green Innovation Centre project in the near future.